cycle/docs/advanced/testing.md

 $orm = $orm->withSchema(new Schema($cachedSchema));
 ```

-> Attention, you would not be able to test if your database constrains operate properly using SQLite.
-Use dedicated database instance.
+> Attention, you would not be able to test if your database constraints operate properly using SQLite.
+Use the dedicated database instance.

-You can clean your database state after each iteration using schema introspection appoach:
+You can clean your database state after each iteration using schema introspection approach:

 ```php
 public function tearDown()